Salamence064/Slot-Car-Derby/README.md

  11. Add the bouncing effects of the car falling onto the ground
  12. (Maybe) add a model for the track to make it look nicer

-ChatGPT provided me with the constraint equations for both the CircularTrack and the SplineTrack.
+ChatGPT provided me with the constraint equations for the CircularTrack.
 I also used GitHub Copilot to generate boilerplate code in some of the constructors and other functions.
+The constraint equation for the SplineTrack was created with help from Dr. Sueda.